zion-sati/fui-as/README.md

   the background while the user works.
 - **Seamless Back/Forward Navigation** — No canvas amnesia.
 Browser back and forward buttons instantly restore the exact retained state into the Tier 2 engine — no re-fetch, no re-render from scratch.
+Specify a nodeID and the framework retains your state automatically for you.

 ### 🎨 High-Fidelity Rendering & UI Primitives